Who We Are

 Erin Barnhart, Ph.D. is an internationally recognized expert in domestic and international service, service-learning, and volunteer engagement.
 She has been quoted by such media sources as CNN.com, The Wall Street Journal, The New York Times, New York Post, The Boston Globe, Smart Money, Marie Claire, Verge Magazine, and Budget Travel and has developed and delivered effective engagement tools, trainings, and resources for volunteers, interns, students, field professionals, and service/service-learning organizations worldwide.

-In addition to her role as Founder & President of Effective Altruism, LLC, Erin currently serves as the Oregon Community Corps Program Developer for NeighborWorks Umpqua.
-She is also on the Board of Directors for the Council for Certification in Volunteer Administration, serves on the Advisory Council for Fund the People, contributes to the Oregon Committee on Volunteerism, and was one of the founding board members of the Association of Leaders in Volunteer Engagement (AL!VE).
-Erin also serves as an online instructor for AmeriCorps VISTA and teaches graduate and undergraduate courses as an adjunct professor at the University of Oregon and with IPSL.
-Lastly, Erin is a state-level volunteer organizer for the Women's March on Washington, scheduled to take place on January 21, 2017.
+In addition to her role as Founder & President of Effective Altruism, LLC, Erin serves as the Chair of Planned Parenthood Advocates of Oregon’s Lane County Leadership and Advocacy Team, as well as on the Advisory Council for Fund the People and the Oregon Committee on Volunteerism; she was also one of the founding board members of the Association of Leaders in Volunteer Engagement (AL!VE).
+Dr. Barnhart also serves as an online instructor for AmeriCorps VISTA and teaches graduate and undergraduate courses as an adjunct professor at the University of Oregon and with IPSL.
+Lastly, she was a state-level volunteer organizer for the first annual Women's March on Washington in 2017.

-Erin has presented trainings and served on expert panels at a number of regional, national, and international events and conferences, including the Intercultural Horizons Conference, NAFSA Region I Conference, National Association for Ethnic Studies Conference, National Conference on Volunteering and Service, Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) Conference, International Association for Volunteer Effort (IAVE) World Volunteer Conference, IAVE Asia-Pacific Regional Conference, and Volonteurope European Workshop on Voluntary Action.
+Erin has served as a keynote speaker, facilitated trainings, and participated on expert panels at a number of regional, national, and international gatherings and conferences, including the Intercultural Horizons Conference, NAFSA Region I Conference, National Association for Ethnic Studies Conference, National Conference on Volunteering and Service, Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) Conference, International Association for Volunteer Effort (IAVE) World Volunteer Conference, IAVE Asia-Pacific Regional Conference, and Volonteurope European Workshop on Voluntary Action.